MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/components/vscode/understanding-file-encoding.md

 You should get a dropdown for this in the GUI view, or completions for it in the JSON view.

-You can also add the following to auto-detect encoding when possible:
+You can also add the following to autodetect encoding when possible:

 ```json
 "files.autoGuessEncoding": true
 ```

 If you don't want these settings to affect all files types, VSCode also allows per-language configurations.
-Create a language specific setting by putting settings in a `[<language-name>]` field.
+Create a language-specific setting by putting settings in a `[<language-name>]` field.
 For example:

 ```json